Pisco Sour

 cocktail pisco sour

-In Peru, the first Saturday of February has been designated National Pisco Sour Day since 2004.
-In 2007, Pisco Sour earned the official title of a cultural treasure of Peru.
+Since 2004, Peru celebrates National Pisco Sour Day on first Saturday of February.
+In 2007, Pisco Sour received the official title of a cultural treasure of Peru.

 Chile, however, much like its stance on Pisco, regards the Pisco Sour as its own national libation and even lays claim to its invention in Chile a half-century earlier than in Peru.
-While the authenticity of this story remains unverified, it hasn’t deterred their claim.
+While the accuracy of this story remains unverified, it doesn’t stop Chileans from making their claim.

 Three principal recipes of Pisco Sour are presently recognized: